philou69/clean-code-php/README.md

 **[⬆ Retour au sommaire](#table-of-contents)**

 ### Avoid Side Effects
-### Eviter les effets secondaires
+### Éviter les effets secondaires

 A function produces a side effect if it does anything other than take a value in and return another value or values.
 A side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a stranger.
-Une fonction produit un effet secondaire si elle fait autre chose que prendre une value et retourné une ou plusieurs autre valeur(s).Un effet secondaire peut être écrire dans un fichier, modifier une variable globaln ou accidentellement virer tout votre argent à un inconnue.
+Une fonction produit un effet secondaire si elle fait autre chose que prendre une valeur et retourner une ou plusieurs autre valeur(s).Un effet secondaire peut être écrire dans un fichier, modifier une variable global ou accidentellement virer tout votre argent à un inconnu.

 Now, you do need to have side effects in a program on occasion.
 Like the previous example, you might need to write to a file.
 What you want to do is to centralize where you are doing this.
 Don't have several functions and classes that write to a particular file.
 Have one service that does it.
 One and only one.
-Occassionnelemnt, vous aurez besion d'effets secondaire dans un programme.
-Comme dans l'exemple précedent, vous pourriez vouloir écrire dans un fichier.
+Occasionnellement, vous aurez besoin d'effets secondaire dans un programme.
+Comme dans l'exemple précédent, vous pourriez vouloir écrire dans un fichier.
 Ce que vous avez à faire est centraliser où vous ferrez tout cela.
 Ne créer pas plusieurs fonctions ou class qui écrivent dans un fichier particulier.
 Faites un service qui execute cela, un seul.